learn-co-students/module-3-code-challenge-round-1-houston-web-051319-object-oriented-image-likr-1562336968/README.md

 Render the comments in `li` elements.

-> If you cannot get your `Comment` class working quickly, add the images comments without a class so that you can attempt the next deliverable
+> If you cannot get your `Comment` class working quickly, add the comments without a class so that you can attempt the next deliverable

 #### 4: **Listen** for when a user tries to add a new comment

-It's always good to test here before moving forward.
+Treat this as it's own step and test here before moving forward.